MicrosoftDocs/architecture-center/docs/solution-ideas/articles/sync-framework-metadata-ingestion-content.md

 3. **Import**

-   The last step is catalog agnostic and is responsible for loading the objects into Microsoft Purview based on the intermediate pivot format.
+   The last step is catalog agnostic and is responsible for loading the objects into Microsoft Purview in the intermediate pivot format.
 It consists of three Azure functions, each listening to its corresponding Service Bus queue.
-Every function implements an upsert operation (create/update) for one of the three object types, to avoid creating duplicates.
-The Microsoft Purview REST API or SDKs, like the [Microsoft Purview Python SDK](/azure/purview/tutorial-using-python-sdk), is used for the import.
+Every function implements an upsert operation (create/update) for one of the three object types.
+Using an upsert avoids creating duplicates.
+The Microsoft Purview REST API or SDKs, like the [Microsoft Purview Python SDK](/azure/purview/tutorial-using-python-sdk), are used for the import.

    [Azure Table Storage](/azure/storage/tables/) is used for the synchronization state intermediate storage.
 During the import, the synchronization state is updated with information about the imported object.

    This synchronization framework operates based on the assumption that all metadata from the external catalog is imported during each run.
 Object creation and updates are handled by the upsert operation.
 An Azure function uses synchronization state to handle deletion.
-Because the synchronization framework is triggered on a schedule, a cleanup mechanism can run that identifies objects in synchronization state that weren't updated in a given number of days, although multiple synchronizations ran during that time.
+Because the synchronization framework is triggered on a schedule, a cleanup mechanism can run that identifies objects in synchronization state that weren't updated in a given number of days, even when multiple synchronizations ran during that time.
 In such a case, the metadata doesn't exist in the external catalog and should be removed from Microsoft Purview as well.

 ### Components

 - [Azure Functions](https://azure.microsoft.com/products/functions) is used in all compute steps.
-You can easily trigger Azure functions based on a schedule or specific events, functionality that's particularly useful in a synchronization framework.
+You can easily trigger Azure functions based on a schedule or specific events, which is particularly useful in a synchronization framework.
 - [Event Hubs](https://azure.microsoft.com/products/event-hubs) is used between the extract and transform steps.
 It streams the metadata that's extracted from the external catalog and is consumed during the transformation step.
 Event Hubs provides [an interface that can consume events produced by Kafka](/azure/event-hubs/azure-event-hubs-kafka-overview).
-   - An external catalog can communicate with the system by using its own protocol and language, without needing to know the internals of the system that uses exclusively the Event Hubs protocol.
+   - An external catalog can communicate with the system by using its own protocol and language, without needing details about the internals of the system, which uses exclusively the Event Hubs protocol.
    - Event Hubs is suitable for both pull-based and push-based scenarios.
 - [Service Bus](https://azure.microsoft.com/products/service-bus) is used as the message broker between the transform and import steps.
 Separate queues are used for assets, glossary terms, and classification.
 Service Bus provides high scalability and built-in mechanisms that are useful in an event-driven distributed system, like Peek-Lock, a dead letter queue, and message deferral.
 - [Microsoft Purview](https://azure.microsoft.com/products/purview/) is a data governance solution that provides a holistic map of metadata assets.
-- [Table Storage](https://azure.microsoft.com/products/storage/tables) stores the state of the objects that are synchronized between the external source and Microsoft Purview.
+- [Table Storage](https://azure.microsoft.com/products/storage/tables) stores the state of the objects that are synchronized between the external sources and Microsoft Purview.
 It's cost effective and provides highly scalable data storage, a simple API, and a strong consistency model.
 - [Managed identities](/azure/active-directory/managed-identities-azure-resources/overview) are used for all Azure functions when they communicate with the corresponding event hubs and service bus queues.
 For information about using the Microsoft Purview Rest API with a service principal, see [How to use REST APIs for Microsoft Purview Data Planes](/azure/purview/tutorial-using-rest-apis).
 For more information about access control in Microsoft Purview, see [Understand access and permissions in the Microsoft Purview governance portal](/azure/purview/catalog-permissions).
 - [Application Insights](/azure/azure-monitor/app/app-insights-overview), a feature of [Azure Monitor](https://azure.microsoft.com/products/monitor), is used to collect telemetry.
 Monitoring is important in distributed systems.
 For more information, see [Distributed tracing in Application Insights](/azure/azure-monitor/app/distributed-tracing).